libfuse/pyfuse3/rst/install.rst

 In order to build and run Python-LLFUSE you need the following software:

-* Linux, FreeBSD or MacOS X system
+* Linux, FreeBSD, NetBSD or MacOS X system
 * Python_ 2.6 or newer (including Python 3.x), installed with
   development headers
 * The `setuptools`_ Python module, version 1.0 or newer.